Evaluations of Think First & Stay Safe™ and Teen Lures TV Newscast™ Curricula

-In 2002, researchers from Sam Houston State University undertook a comprehensive scientific evaluation of the effectiveness of the Child Lures Prevention School Program, concluding:
+In 2002, researchers from Sam Houston State University undertook a comprehensive scientific evaluation of the effectiveness of Child Lures Prevention's Think First & Stay Safe™ School Program, concluding:

 "The purpose was to seek the concrete numbers that prove the Child Lures program is effective in student retention of concepts related to sexual abuse, abduction, and other heinous crimes upon children.
 Through the pre and post-testing comparison of numbers, the overall growth in the experimental group provides a foundation of proof that the objectives sought by the program's author are being retained through current and previous exposure.
 It is also proven that a continuous refresher course is needed yearly in order to keep the objectives of the program in the child's daily working memory.
 One may even venture to say that the program should be taught more than once a year and become a staple in all school counseling guidance courses that span the personal safety realm of district assigned curricula."